grugslair/betsy/README.md

 ## Caller Contract Interface

-The interface required by the contract that is being bet needs two methods, an init function and a function to return the winner
+The interface required by the contract that is being bet on needs two methods, an init function and a function to return the winner

 ### Init function